Henrywis/Capstone-project/README.md

-[x] User can filter opportunities based on categories [x] User can apply for jobs directly through the platform [x] User can see more information about the job by hovering over the title (OR any other complex User Experience) [x] User can see their profile
+[x] User can filter opportunities based on categories [x] User can apply for jobs directly through the platform [x] User can see more information about the job by hovering over the title (OR any other complex User Experience) [x] Loading state for any fetch delays

-Optional:
+Optional  (Stretch):
+[x] User can see their profile
 - User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected (UI done, algorithm next)
 - User can get notifications on listings or recruiter interest [x] User can edit their profile information
 [x] User can provide feedback on their account

 Screen Archetypes:
-- ome/Dashboard Screen: Feed Screen
+- Home/Dashboard Screen: Feed Screen
 - Applications list/Rooms Screen
 - Current Application Screen
 - Recommendation/Status bar
 - Profile Screen
+- Feedback Screen
+- About Screen
+- Contact Screen

 Navigation: